ruggeri/tech-notes/algos/art-of-multiprocessor.md

 requires taking _all_ the locks: it is a stop-the-world operation.

 They next show a version where the number of locks are allowed to grow on resize.
+I believe the idea is that, as the map grows, it may have more-and-more users, which means you want finer-and-finer lock granularity to avoid excessive blocking.
+That might make sense if users are machines on a network, since for local use you will be eventually limited by CPU parallelization.

+For performance reasons, yhey want to avoid taking locks on the buckets array, so they will use lock-free CAS operations.
 Basically, someone is going to do a CAS to claim the job of resizing the hash map.
 When they do, they are going to stop everyone accessing it.
 They will wait for everyone using locks currently to finish.
 Then they will resize the buckets, rehash everything, and allocate new locks.
+This is still stop-the-world, but the introduction of lock-free use/resize of the buckets array is for performance.

 Users of the hash map will be careful to check if another thread has claimed resizing of the lock array.
 They'll then claim the bucket lock